icon / 24x24 / ic24-trending-up

 Define your gym concept

-Fitness lovers know there are countless workout concepts out there and each one will impact your business plan and how much it costs to open up a gym.
+Fitness lovers know there are countless workout concepts out there and each one will impact your business, so understanding how to create a business plan is essential for estimating the costs to open a gym.
 There are also differences in the overall experience you offer and how you structure pricing for members.

 Ask yourself the following questions to clearly define your gym concept: